 It’s equally important to note that neither is waist training a magical way to lose weight, as some claim.
 Wearing a corset or cincher can help reduce your appetite at meal times, but they don’t melt fat … they simply redistribute it.
 If you want to lose weight, exercise and eat your vegetables!

-The primary health benefit we’ve seen from waist training is for pain relief and support after back injuries.
+Is waist training good for you?
+The primary health benefit from waist training is for pain relief and support after back injuries.
 One of our customers, Teresa Panez, uses a corset as part of her rehab program after a car accident.
 Another, Hannah, wears hers for pain relief from scoliosis.

 This is a common question on our blog and social media channels as well as in our customer service chats and phone calls.
 Waist training in a steel boned corset will NOT modify your hips in any way.
 Your hip bones are going to stay put.